-An average of one child per classroom in the North of England has received a naked or semi-naked image online from an adult, a new NSPCC survey has found.
+One child per classroom in the North of England has received nude or semi-nude image from an adult, survey finds

 And one in 50 schoolchildren sent a nude or semi-nude image to an adult, according to the largest ever UK survey of children’s experiences online.